Natural health products and children

-Always talk to your child’s doctor before giving her a natural health product.
+Always talk to your child’s doctor before using a natural health product.

 Are natural health products regulated in Canada?

-The Natural Health Products Directorate of Health Canada regulates products that have a wide margin of safety.
-It’s working to develop labelling on products for children and youth that will help guide parents.
+The Natural and Non-prescription Health Products Directorate of Health Canada regulates products that have a wide margin of safety.
+It is working to develop labelling on products for children and youth that will help guide parents.

 Where can I find out about advisories and warnings about natural health products?

 Health Canada keeps a listing of recent advisories, warnings and recalls about natural health products.